 It is important to have a structure when storing and publishing your data.
 A sample structure is:

-• A doc folder for documentation
+folder for documentation - A

-• A data folder for raw data
+folder for raw data - A

-• A src folder for source code
+folder for source code - A

-• A result folder for cleaned data and analysis
+folder for cleaned data and analysis

 This is particularly helpful for reproducible workflows, where downstream stakeholders can understand the process and replicate your work on their setups.